bernhardfritz/pitunes/README.md

 # piTunes

-A server that allows you to stream your personal music collection.
+A client-server architecture that allows you to stream your personal music collection.